Ruxton-Riderwood, Maryland: Charles Street

+Thornton Road

+Thornton Road connects the Riderwood neighborhood to Ruxton, reaching from West Joppa Road to the Mays Chapel area, stretching under the Baltimore Beltway.
+It provides access to Riderwood Elementary School and Village Green, its surrounding development, as well as Valley Country Club.

 Public transportation

 Prior to 1990, buses operated along Ruxton Road.
 However, bus service in the Ruxton area is very limited.
 LocalLink Route 34 operates on Falls Road on weekdays, though it is seldom used to reach this area.
 LocalLink Route 51 (formerly Route 11), which operates mostly along Charles Street, formerly operated two daily trips along Bellona Avenue through Ruxton running as Route 11A, though ridership in this area was very low.
 The service was discontinued after the redesign of the MTA bus system in 2017.

 A railroad has existed in Ruxton and Riverwood since 1831, when the Baltimore & Susquehanna Railroad was first built to Cockeysville, later becoming part of the Northern Central Railway.
-President Abraham Lincoln traveled through Ruxton and Riderwood on this line en route to Gettysburg, Pennsylvania, to deliver the Gettysburg Address in November, 1863.
-Less than two years later, on April 21, 1865, Lincoln's funeral train also passed through Ruxton and Riderwood on its way from Washington, D.C., to his final resting place at Springfield, Illinois.

 As a wholly owned subsidiary of the giant Pennsylvania Railroad in the 20th century, long-distance passenger trains passed over the line to Harrisburg, Pennsylvania, and beyond to Chicago, Buffalo, and St. Louis.
 In addition, local commuter trains stopped at stations in both Ruxton and Riverwood until 1959.
 Long-distance passenger train service ended in the late 1960s, although the Norfolk Southern Railway continued late-night freight operations until 2005, sharing the Light Rail Line as far as Cockeysville by agreement with the Maryland Transit Administration.

 No Light Rail trains stop in Ruxton or Riderwood.
 Although stops were considered in the Ruxton and Riderwood areas when the light rail was proposed, these were fought by area residents.

 Schools

 Ruxton is served by Riderwood Elementary School, Dumbarton Middle School, and Towson High School, all Blue Ribbon Schools in the Baltimore County Public Schools system.
-However, a large majority of Ruxton students attend area private schools such as St. Paul's School, Gilman School, Loyola Blakefield, Roland Park Country School (RPCS), Friends School, McDonogh School, Bryn Mawr School, Boys' Latin School, and Garrison Forest School in Owings Mills.
+However, a large majority of Ruxton students attend area private schools such as St. Paul's School, Gilman School, Loyola Blakefield, Calvert Hall College High School, Roland Park Country School (RPCS), Friends School, McDonogh School, Bryn Mawr School, Boys' Latin School, and Garrison Forest School in Owings Mills.

 Recreation

 The L'Hirondelle Country Club is located in Ruxton.

+Valley Country Club is located in Riderwood, featuring a pool, tennis and basketball courts, and a mansion, formerly owned by NFL Hall of Famer and Baltimore Colts defensive tackle Art Donovan.

 Lake Roland Park covers a large area in and around Ruxton.
 The park provides a densely wooded area containing hiking trails, a stream, and Lake Roland.